yogeshagr/golang/gopl/gopl.md

 generates a temporary main package that calls them all in the proper way, builds and runs it, reports the results, and then clean up.

+### Unit testing
+- A unit test is a function that tests a specific piece or set of code from a package or program.
+The job of the test is to determine whether the code in question is working as expected for a given scenario.
+One scenario may be a positive-path test, where the test is making sure the normal execution of the code doesn't produce an error.
+Other unit tests may test negative-path scenarios to make sure the code produces not only an error, but the expected one.

 ### Test Functions
 - Each test file must import the `testing` package.
 Test functions have the following signature: